 Fun Flavor Ideas

-- Stir in ½-1 tablespoon peanut butter and swirl in 1 teaspoon of your favorite jam before baking.
+• Stir in 1/2-1 tbsp peanut butter and swirl in 1 tsp of your favorite jam before baking.

-- Stir in 1 tablespoon pumpkin purée and a dash of pumpkin pie spice.
+• Stir in 1 tbsp pumpkin purée and a dash of pumpkin pie spice.

-- Fold in a small handful of fresh or frozen blueberries and add ½ teaspoon of fresh lemon zest.
+• Fold in a small handful of fresh or frozen blueberries and add ½ tsp of fresh lemon zest.

-- Mix in 2 tablespoon finely grated fresh carrot, a pinch of nutmeg, and a handful of chopped walnuts or raisins (optional).
+• Mix in 2 tbsp finely grated fresh carrot, a pinch of nutmeg, and a handful of chopped walnuts or raisins (optional).

 How to make